leanghoun/leanghoun.github.io/docs/collections/blasters/gryphon.md

 *Check Flywheels' Alignment*
 {: .fs-2 .text-grey-dk-000 }

 When press-fitting the flywheels, get them as even as possible with the flywheels' middles centered to the dart hole.
+Additionally, check to make sure they aren't binding and don't rub against any plastic as they turn.

 ![Install Flywheels' Cover](../../../../assets/images/gryphle0n-04-flywheels-covered.jpg)
 *Install Flywheel Cover*
 {: .fs-2 .text-grey-dk-000 }

+- [ ] 2 x M3x8 SHCS/BHCS
+{: .fs-2 }

 ![Out of Darts' Motor Spanning Board](../../../../assets/images/gryphle0n-05-motor-pcb.jpg) *Out of Darts' Motor Spanning Board*